 The effort grew and expanded with each passing season.
 By 1999 the domain MyMerryChristmas.com was acquired and the Santa Updates were given a website of their own, at SantaUpdate.com.

 Things could get lonely in the off-season and it was evident that this caused many great Christmas websites to fall into disrepair or disappear entirely.
 Around that time My Merry Christmas formed the Merry Network and began acquiring other Christmas resources online.

 In 2004 a forum was added to the site to give Christmas fans and fellow Christmas webmasters a gathering place.
 In each successive season more and more resources have been added as the love of Christmas online has expanded internationally.

 This community began to celebrate Christmas together.
 First with an annual Christmas card exchange, then an ornament exchange, and later, even online gatherings such as The World’s Largest Christmas Party.

 In 2006 the first of two year-round Christmas radio stations — Merry Christmas Radio was added using Live365.com.

-In 2010 My Merry Christmas added the Merry Podcast, a hour-long audio exploration of Christmas history, culture, tradition and entertainment.
+In 2010 My Merry Christmas added the Merry Podcast, a hour-long radio exploration of Christmas history, culture, tradition and entertainment.

-My Merry Christmas is an anchor of the Christmas community online with active year round outreach via Facebook, Twitter, Google Plus and other social media venues.
+My Merry Christmas is an anchor of the Christmas community online with active year round outreach via Facebook, Twitter, and other social media venues.